SkeliaLea/TesquaVillanueva/Readme.txt

 6.)
 You'll see the login form in the web and use 'admin' as both username and password 7.)
 You may now use the functionalities like add,edit,delete and search in the Studentlist app

-Note: You may check the python codes using notepad++